teeekay/CarND-Advanced-Lane-Lines/Assignment4.TonyKnight.md

 ---

-I then wrote a wrapper function `undistort_crop()` which cropped the image for display purposes so that blank areas were not included in the final display image.
-I did not apply this crop during the undistort stage, because I did not want to remove any information that could be used in other transformations (e.g. birdseye transformation).
+I then wrote a wrapper function `undistort_crop()` which used `cv2.warpPerspective()` to crop the image  for final display purposes so that blank areas were not included.
+I did not apply this crop during the undistort stage, because I did not want to remove any information that might be useful in other transformations (e.g. birdseye transformation).

 ---